sinesy/GitBookLegacy/3-1-6-1-Grid-Panel.md

 In order to do it, add the "Column header" panel event to the grid and define a client-side javascript action containing the headers definition.

-An example of such a definition is:
+An example of such a definition is the following:

 ```js
 // example for 45 columns, grouped in 5 main headers